runablehq/website-template/CONTEXT.md

 These files are ONLY placeholders to help boot the app.
 Do not keep their content or styling.
 Replace them with your own design and content before building additional blocks or pages.

+Additionally, review and adapt the theme tokens in `src/styles/themes.css` to match the specific project/brand requirements early in the process.

 **IMPORTANT**: ALWAYS run `bun run pre-deploy` before calling deploy tool.

 ## 🤖 Agent Priorities